What is LGBTQ+?

 - Again, you can choose to see being LGBTQ+ however you wish.
 But remember that you are just as valued, just as important, and just as amazing as anyone else.

 - It’s not your fault that people might look at you differently: stereotypes and stigmas, though they are on the fall, do still exist.

 - If you have a low mood, are feeling stress, having anxiety and maybe this is interfering with your daily life, even if the impact seems to only be small, talk to someone.
 Try to find people who you trust and who you know will support you.
 Explain how you feel to them and discuss the problem.
 This could be a parent, friend, teacher, GP, social worker or counsellor for example.
 You could also make an appointment with a health professional such as a GP or counsellor.

-- Try to find local LGBT groups.
+- Try to find local LGBTQ+ groups.
 The local one for Trafford is listed below, and local ones for other areas in and around Manchester can be found using the following link: www.theproudtrust.org/for-young-people/lgbt-youth-groups/proud-trust-groups/

 - If you feel like you need urgent help, for example, if you are having suicidal thoughts, call one of the numbers in the ‘Urgent assistance’ section below

-Being LGBT+ does not mean that you won’t achieve what you want to in life.
-Plenty of people who are LGBT+ have gone onto be successful, and have achieved their aspirations, just like anyone else!
+Being LGBTQ+ does not mean that you won’t achieve what you want to in life.
+Plenty of people who are LGBTQ+ have gone onto be successful, and have achieved their aspirations, just like anyone else!

 Advice about coming out: